-Aloe vera's antibacterial and antiseptic properties are well-documented, which is why the gel has been used for centuries for pain and wound healing.
+Aloe vera's antibacterial and antiseptic properties4 are well-documented, which is why the gel has been used for centuries for pain and wound healing.
 While research is limited on aloe's ability to kill P. acnes (the acne-causing bacteria) in particular, those antimicrobial properties can't hurt acne-prone skin.

 "There is data to suggest that aloe may have antimicrobial properties and may help acne-prone skin," says board-certified dermatologist Joshua Zeichner, M.D., about the benefits of aloe vera.
 "It should not take the place of your traditional acne medications but can be used alongside them."
-In fact, aloe used topically in combination with tretinoin cream (a prescription-strength retinoid) was found to be effective in treating inflammatory and noninflammatory acne.
+In fact, aloe used topically in combination with tretinoin cream (a prescription-strength retinoid) was found to be effective in treating inflammatory and noninflammatory acne5.

 Another reason aloe feels extra cooling on the skin: It's a star hydrator.
 "The leaf of the aloe vera plant is rich in water, particularly in the innermost layer, so it helps to hydrate the skin and lock in moisture," board-certified dermatologist Marisa Garshick, M.D., once told mbg.
-In fact, aloe vera has been shown to increase the water content of the outermost layer of skin.
+In fact, aloe vera has been shown to increase the water content6 of the outermost layer of skin.
 Not only does aloe deliver this precious hydration, but it also helps it stay put: The specific plant sugars in aloe, called mucopolysaccharides, help retain moisture in the skin.

 You might be thinking: Sounds great, but what does this have to do with acne?
 Well, your skin typically responds to dehydration with inflammation (which is the core acne, remember?).
-That inflammation can trigger the release of a hormone called CRH (corticotropin-releasing hormone), which tells your sebaceous glands to produce more oil—and, thus, a greater chance for excess sebum to become trapped within those pores.
+That inflammation can trigger the release of a hormone called CRH (corticotropin-releasing hormone)7, which tells your sebaceous glands to produce more oil—and, thus, a greater chance for excess sebum to become trapped within those pores.
 Translation?
 Paying attention to hydration (hello, aloe!) can help manage inflammation and ultimately stabilize oil production.

 It helps protect the skin barrier.

 A strong skin barrier is crucial for healthy skin function.
 See, when you have a compromised skin barrier (or "leaky skin," as many experts call it), not only can hydration easily seep out, but potential irritants, allergens, and bacteria can sneak their way in and cause—you guessed it—inflammation.
-That's why inflammatory skin conditions, like acne, eczema, and psoriasis, are all in some way affected by poor skin-barrier health.
+That's why inflammatory skin conditions, like acne, eczema, and psoriasis8, are all in some way affected by poor skin-barrier health.

 As we mentioned above, aloe vera can help hydrate the epidermis and seal in moisture, which can help speed up barrier repair.
-The plant is also chock-full of antioxidants—like vitamins A, C, and E—as well as metallothionein, an antioxidant protein that has been found to have a protective effect on the skin.
+The plant is also chock-full of antioxidants—like vitamins A, C, and E—as well as metallothionein, an antioxidant protein that has been found to have a protective effect on the skin2.

 It helps fade dark spots.